Skip to main content

 Biography

-I have just moved into the role of Lecturer in Criminology within the Department of Sociology.
-I currently co-convene on the Violence and Abuse module with Geetanjali Gangoli and contribute to teaching on the introduction to Criminological Theory, and Research Methods in Action modules.
+I am a Lecturer in Criminology within the Department of Sociology.
+I currently co-convene on the Violence and Abuse module with Nicole Renehan and lead the Criminolgoy qualitative group projects for the Research Methods in Action modules.

-Prior to working at Durham University, I was studying Social Policy and Criminal Justice at York University.
+Prior to working at Durham University, I studied Social Policy and Criminal Justice at York University.
 Then I completed my PhD within the department of Social and Behavioural Sciences at City University in Hong Kong where I conceptually explored participation and co-production within local child and youth services using an ethnographic approach.
-This was an immensely exciting and challenging experience living and researching in a new sociocultural and political context, which deepened and re-shaped my world views.
+This was an immensely exciting and challenging experience as I was living and researching in a new sociocultural and political context.
+This research project re-shaped my world views, and gain experience as an international student studying in a different country.

 Research interests